Forbidden Planet: Production

+Reception

-ReceptionForbidden Planet had its world premiere at the Southeastern Science Fiction Convention in Charlotte, North Carolina, on March 3 and 4, 1956.
+Forbidden Planet had its world premiere at the Southeastern Science Fiction Convention in Charlotte, North Carolina, on March 3 and 4, 1956.
 The film opened in more than 100 cities on March 23 in CinemaScope, Eastmancolor, and in some theaters, stereophonic sound, either by the magnetic or Perspecta processes.

-The film received positive reviews from critics.
+At the review aggregator website Rotten Tomatoes, the film holds a rating of 92% based on 52 reviews from critics, averaging 8.20/10.
 Bosley Crowther of The New York Times wrote that everyone who worked on the film certainly "had a barrel of fun with it.
 And, if you've got an ounce of taste for crazy humor, you'll have a barrel of fun, too."
 Variety wrote: "Imaginative gadgets galore, plus plenty of suspense and thrills, make the Nicholas Nayfack production a top offering in the space travel category."
-Harrison's Reports called the film "weird but fascinating and exciting," with "highly imaginative" production.
+Harrison's Reports called the film "weird but fascinating and exciting", with "highly imaginative" production.
 Philip K. Scheuer of the Los Angeles Times wrote that the film was "more than another science-fiction movie, with the emphasis on fiction; it is a genuinely thought-through concept of the future, and the production MGM has bestowed on it gives new breadth and dimension to that time-worn phrase, 'out of this world.'"
 John McCarten of The New Yorker called the film "a pleasant spoof of all the moonstruck nonsense the movies have been dishing up about what goes on among our neighbors out there in interstellar space."
-The Monthly Film Bulletin of Britain praised the film as "an enjoyably thorough-going space fantasy," adding, "In tone the film adroitly combines naivete with sophistication, approaching its inter-planetary heroics with a cheerful consciousness of their absurdity that still allows for one or two genuinely weird and exciting moments, such as the monster's first advance on the spaceship."
+The Monthly Film Bulletin of Britain praised the film as "an enjoyably thorough-going space fantasy", adding, "In tone the film adroitly combines naivete with sophistication, approaching its inter-planetary heroics with a cheerful consciousness of their absurdity that still allows for one or two genuinely weird and exciting moments, such as the monster's first advance on the spaceship."
 The Philadelphia film critic Steve Friedman ("Mr. Movie") told interviewers that Forbidden Planet was his favorite film.
 He watched it 178 times.
-At the review aggregator website Rotten Tomatoes, the film holds a rating of 97%.
+Pauline Kael called it "The best of the science-fiction interstellar productions of the 50s ...
+Caliban has become a marvellously flamboyant monster out of Freud—pure id.
+It's a pity the film ... didn't lift some of Shakespeare's dialogue: it's hard to believe you're in the heavens when the diction of the hero (Leslie Nielsen) and his spaceshipmates flattens you down to Kansas."
+Film historian Lee Pfeiffer wrote: "Much-beloved by science fiction fans, Forbidden Planet creaks with age, but if viewed in the context of the time in which it was produced, it remains quite impressive. ...
+Forbidden Planet is an intelligent sci-fi entry, even if the performances are sometimes over-the-top."